mstksg/inCode/copy/entries/singletons-3.md

 I consider the second method, using type-level functions, to be the more "mechanical" way, with less upfront cost in thinking time.
-For the most part, if you can write a normal value-level function (something that most Haskell programmers are comfortable doing), you can write a type-level function.
-This is even made simpler with singletons --- you can just write your value-level relationship as a normal function, and you can now just directly use your function at the type level.
+For the most part, if you can write a normal term-level function (something that most Haskell programmers are comfortable doing), you can write a type-level function.
+This is even made simpler with singletons --- you can just write your term-level relationship as a normal function, and you can now just directly use your function at the type level.